PebcakId10t/RBackupPs/README.md

 used to back up or restore a single directory or directory tree.

-You *might* be able to use it for versioned backups of a single directory by using variables (`$rbackupRunTime`) in your destination path.
+You *might* be able to use it for versioned backups of a single directory by using variables (ex. `$datetime`) in your destination paths.
 I don't do versions so I haven't tested it.
-See [variables](#environment-variables) below.
+See [variables](#variables) below.

 Everything is entered manually into JSON config files, there is no GUI or config generator or anything like that.
-Just a PowerShell script for backup automation with some predefined settings for quick deployment and options for flexibility.
+Just a wrapper around rclone/rsync with some predefined options for flexibility and some convenience features.

 Configs are searched for under `$HOME/.config/rbackup/` by default - even on Windows - but if this doesn't suit you just pass the script the full path to a